kylpo/notes/writing/Writing.md

 ---

+# Mathematicians should love writing
+Sentences break down to clauses, which break down to subject types, verbs, adjectives, conjunctions, etc.

+There is a trickle down of formulas, essentially.

+e.g. independent clause is subject + verb = complete thought

+e.g. subordinate clause is subordinate conjunction + subject + verb = incomplete thought

 # [This book will teach you how to write better](https://www.amazon.com/gp/product/0989895300/ref=oh_aui_search_detailpage?ie=UTF8&psc=1)
 - Write down the casual conversation you would have with someone.
 Then go back and rip out the bad parts.
 - Write what is useful to reader